Skip to content

 Coverage fraction of the subpath constraints that must be covered by some solution paths.

-Defaults to 1.0 (meaning that 100% of the edges of the constraint need to be covered by some solution path).
+Defaults to 1.0, meaning that 100% of the edges (or nodes, if flow_attr_origin is "node") of the constraint need to be covered by some solution path).
 See subpath constraints documentation

 • subpath_constraints_coverage_length : float, optional

-List of edges to ignore when adding constrains on flow explanation by the weighted paths.
+List of edges (or nodes, if flow_attr_origin is "node") to ignore when adding constrains on flow explanation by the weighted paths.
 Default is an empty list.
 See ignoring edges documentation

 • optimization_options : dict, optional